 Arbitrage Free Term Structure Models (also known as No-Arbitrage Models) are used to generate the true stochastic interest rate generating process by using real market data.
 Unlike equilibrium term structure models, which make certain assumptions about the true interest rate generating process to determine the correct theoretical term structure, arbitrage free term structure models use the actual term structure (known as the realized term structure) to estimate the true interest rate generating process.

-Arbitrage free term structure models are less theoretical models and are more exercises in data fitting.
-They are known as arbitrage free because they work under the assumption that the market term structure is correct and that there are no opportunities for arbitrage.
+Arbitrage free term structure models are less theoretical models and more exercises in data fitting.
+They are known as arbitrage-free because they work under the assumption that the market term structure is correct and that there are no opportunities for arbitrage.

 Arbitrage Free Term Structure Model Parameters

 Arbitrage free term structure models usually describe the interest rate process as a function of constant parameters.
 The accuracy of the data fitting exercise increases with the number of parameters and in general, the following result holds in the population:

 - y is the true description of the term structure